Thinking About Moving to Portugal

 Does buying property grant residency?

-Not through the Golden Visa anymore, but it is still possible through other investment or business channels.
+Not through the Golden Visa anymore, but it is still possible through other business or investment routes.

 When can I apply for Portuguese citizenship?